MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.226-7001.md

 (d) In the event of a challenge to the representation of a subcontractor, the Contracting Officer will refer the matter to -

-(1) For matters relating to Indian organizations or Indian-owned economic enterprises: U.S. Department of the Interior, Bureau of Indian Affairs, Attn: Chief, Division of Contracting and Grants Administration, 1849 C Street NW, MS-2626-MIB, Washington, DC 20240-4000.
-The BIA will determine the eligibility and will notify the Contracting Officer.
+(1)(i) For matters relating to Indian organizations or Indian-owned economic enterprises:

+U.S. Department of the Interior, Bureau of Indian Affairs, Attn: Bureau Procurement Chief, 12220 Sunrise Valley Drive, Reston, VA 20191, Phone: 703-390-6433, Website: *https://www.bia.gov/*.

+(ii) The BIA will determine the eligibility and will notify the Contracting Officer.

-(2) For matters relating to Native Hawaiian small business concerns: Department of Hawaiian Home Lands, PO Box 1879, Honolulu, HI 96805.
-The Department of Hawaiian Home Lands will determine the eligibility and will notify the Contracting Officer.
+(2)(i) For matters relating to Native Hawaiian small business concerns:

+Department of Hawaiian Home Lands, P.O.
+Box 1879, Honolulu, HI 96805, Phone: 808-620-9500, Website: *http://dhhl.hawaii.gov/*.

+(ii) The Department of Hawaiian Home Lands will determine the eligibility and will notify the Contracting Officer.

 (e) No incentive payment will be made -